Use Private Network Interface on Confluent Cloud

 Run the script with the following 10 arguments.
 The script creates 17 ENIs in each subnet, 51 total ENIs.

-• 3 pairs of subnets and its base IP addresses
+• 3 pairs of subnets and their start IP addresses

 • 1 security group ID